mossmatters/HybPiper/README.md

 To maximize the chance that Exonerate may find introns, all contigs that pass the previous steps are concatenated into a "supercontig" and the exonerate search is repeated.
 Once again, unique hits that pass a percent identity threshold and do not overlap with longer hits are saved, and from this the full length CDS and protein sequences are generated.

 In the older version of the script ("assemble-first"), the script was used after the `query_file_builder` is complete.
-The minimal inputs are the tailored bait file and the assembly.
+The minimal inputs are the tailored target file and the assembly.

 If run immediately after query_file_builder, use the --prefix flag to specify the file names: